How to Size Your Room for an Area Rug

 A rug in the right size can complement the whole room, accent furnishings, bring life to a dull room, or make a subtle statement.
 However, if it's too big or too small, it may leave the impression of an unfinished or poorly decorated room.
-Before you select a new area rug, you'll want to size the room.
+Before you start shopping for area rugs, you'll want to size the room.
 This guide will help you to select the right size and style for a rug used in any room.

 First, you'll want to decide where the focus will be: the rug itself, a specific item, or a location.
 Take into consideration the colors, patterns, and styles of the room and any furnishings or home decor to help coordinate your selection.
 If the room is large, you may want to use different patterns and sizes to help create a contrast.

 To help visualize how a rug would fit, use masking tape to create a border on the floor where the rug will lie.
 A helpful hint when measuring is to leave an approximate 2-inch margin of error.
 You don't want the rug to be too big or too small for the intended area.
 Once you have the tape placed exactly where you want the rug, you can measure the length and the width and use that measurement to determine which size rug you'll need.